filecoin-project/go-dagaggregator-unixfs/README.md

 }
 ```

-`PathPrefixes` contains the parent directories for this particular DAG, absed on the chosen parts of the target CID.
+`PathPrefixes` contains the parent directories for this particular DAG, based on the chosen parts of the target CID.
 They currently can be derived from `DagCIDV1`, but are included for ease of navigation.

 `PathIndexes` contains the 0-based position of each entry within its
 corresponding parent directory.
 It is provided to make partial retrievals possible